How Freshome Reached 4 Million Monthly Pageviews: A Success Story in Niche Domination

 Any last thoughts?
 Any advice for our freelancers who would like to start their own business?

 Well, if you’re a freelancer wanting to become an entrepreneur, start with a ‘transition business’.
-For example, if you’re a designer, you can easily stop selling your time for money and instead, go to ThemeForest, where you can transform your skill into a passive income by creating and selling themes.
+For example, if you’re a designer, you can stop selling your time for money and instead go to ThemeForest, where you can transform your skill into passive income by creating and selling themes.
 That’s one example of a ‘transition business’.

 All freelancers need to think about transforming their specific skills into a business.
-Some freelance writers might start a blog, that would come natural.
+Some freelance writers might start a blog; that would come naturally.
 Some designers might go into product creation or product design and start a design agency selling those services.
 A coder who knows iOS could work with a designer and create a cool app.
-There is no magic formula to attend to.
-You just need to make the most out of your own individual skills acquired in your freelancing career.
+There is no magic formula to follow.
+You just need to make the most out of the individual skills you’ve acquired in your freelancing career.

 Images courtesy of freshome.com.